katelynking/Generator-for-README/README-new.md

 This project requires the following: a working browser

 <a name="usage"></a>
 ## Usage
-Link to deployed application: [Workday Scheduler](https://katelynking.github.io/Workday-Scheduler/)
+Link to deployed application: [Notetaker](https://notetaker-kark.herokuapp.com/)

-1. Click link to open application.
+1. Click the link
+2. Click the button that says "Get Started"
+3. Type in a title for the note
-2. Type plans for each hour block and click the save button.
+4. Type in the context for the note
+5. Click the save button in the upper right hand corner

 <a name="license"></a>
 ## License
-BSD
+MIT

   <a name="contributing"></a>